Human face reconstruction

 With the advent of Industry 4.0, many current industrial processes are subject to continuous monitoring of their efficiency by sensors, which provide numerical data of various types, with a high frequency.
 The data gathered by these systems have various uses.
 Two important but difficult objectives are (1) prediction of events that can impair (damage) the process output, and (2) prediction and optimization of the quality of the process end-product.
 However, the availability of vast amount of data leads business users to even more ambitious objectives: (3) understanding the causes of failures and varying quality, and (4) taking actions to improve the process, to avoid failures or to reduce the failure rates.These goals are very challenging.
 Good and reliable prediction usually requires both linear and nonlinear models and algorithms, which are often difficult to interpret, so that causal relationships remain unclear.
 On the contrary, interpretable models often are unable to represent complex, nonlinear and dynamic relationships.
 Therefore, the student will develop efficient models that are able to predict with a good reliability the occurrence of process impairment, and to tell which features mostly contribute to the damage in the given conditions.
 Three key mathematical ingredients that we will use are: (a) compositionality: building complex models from simpler components; (b) model reduction: simplification of the model, so that it can be simulated and the parameters identified, without losing much accuracy;(c) causality: understanding what is causing what and take improvement-oriented actions.
 Current trends for impairment prediction frequently use deep learning models, which are flexible and often provide good results, but usually very hard to interpret.
 In this project, the student will introduce innovative more interpretable models.
 Such models will support the development of innovative methods for process optimization and control by the student enrolled in Project 7.

-Project 7 (ESR7): Big data optimization for logistic and supply chain management (Univ. of Novi Sad & Sioux LIME)
+Project 7 (ESR7): Big data optimization for network adjustment (Univ. of Novi Sad & Sioux LIME)